Sanjeev Bhaskar: Career

 On 31 October 2014, Bhaskar hosted Kermode and Mayo's Film Review, standing in for Simon Mayo on the BBC's flagship film show.
 He also played the lead character in the online animation Rajesh Finesse in 2014.

 From 2015 until the present (season 5, 2023), he plays a lead role as DI Sunny Khan in cold case mystery series Unforgotten.

 In January 2021, Bhaskar was cast in the Netflix adaptation of The Sandman.

 In 2022, he appeared in the title role in a television series based on the Inspector Singh novels.

-Bhaksar was a contestant in the 20th series of Taskmaster, competing alongside Ania Magliano, Maisie Adam, Phil Ellis and Reece Shearsmith.
+Bhaskar was a contestant in the 20th series of Taskmaster, competing alongside Ania Magliano, Maisie Adam, Phil Ellis and Reece Shearsmith.